hemkeshkantawala11/resume-jd-validator-n8n/README.md

 **Score:** 72/100 — Medium Fit

 **Strengths identified:**
-- diverse technical skills
+- Strong Problem Solving Skills
-- leadership experience
+- Excellent communication skills

 **Gaps identified:**
-- lack of experience with required backend frameworks
+- Limited experience with cloud-based technologies
-- insufficient experience with cloud platforms and DevOps tools
+- No experience with machine learning

 **Top Recommendations:**
-1. Gain experience with Django and other required backend frameworks through online courses or personal projects
+1. Develop skills in Ruby and Swift to fill the missing skills gap.
-2. Familiarize yourself with AWS services such as EC2, S3, Lambda, and RDS to improve your cloud platform skills
+2. Gain experience with cloud-based technologies to enhance your technical profile.
-3. Develop understanding and practical experience with DevOps tools, including CI/CD pipelines and Docker
+3. Familiarize yourself with machine learning fundamentals to expand your skill set.

 ---